 It’s high time you faced your fear!

-It is estimated that about 75% of the world’s population is afraid of the dentists.
+It is estimated that about 75% of the world’s population is afraid of the dentist.
 Nonetheless, only up to 12% really have a phobia and the others have anxiety and fear.
 Many people with this problem usually seek dental care only if an emergency occurs, having an acute pain or a dental abscess.

 The main fears that people have in relation to going to the dentist :